RoadieHQ/marketing-site/content/backstage/plugins/ai-assistant-rag-ai.md

 ### Indexing

 The `@roadiehq/rag-ai-backend` plugin does not automatically generate Embeddings or index contexts of catalog items, instead it exposes an endpoint that allows you to configure either a periodical or event based embedding generation.
 This approach is taken to minimize the financial impact when calling potentially expensive third party LLM endpoints.
-Creating embeddings from large catalog items or tech docs maybe produce large amounts of data and make multiple calls to generate embeddings.
+Creating embeddings from large catalog items or TechDocs maybe produce large amounts of data and make multiple calls to generate embeddings.

 The ideal option to manage embeddings creation is to make them event based.
 They should be triggered when new information has been added into the system.